FM broadcasting in India: History

 Until 1993, All India Radio, a government undertaking, was the only radio broadcaster in India.
 The government then decided to privatise the radio broadcasting sector.
-It sold airtime blocks on its FM channels in Indore, Hyderabad, Mumbai, Delhi, Kolkata, Vizag and Goa to private operators, who developed their own program content.
+It sold airtime blocks on its FM channels in Indore, Hyderabad, Mumbai, Delhi, Kolkata, Vizag, and Goa to private operators, who developed their own program content.
 The Times Group operated its brand, Times FM, till June 1998.
-After that, the government decided not to renew contracts given to private operators.
-Instead, in 2000, the government announced the auction of 108 FM frequencies across India, opening up the FM broadcasting industry to private competition.
+After that, the Indian Government decided not to renew contracts given to private operators.
+Instead, in 2000, the Indian Government announced the auction of 108 FM frequencies across India, opening up the FM broadcasting industry to private competition.

-Radio City Bangalore, started on July 3, 2001, is India's first private FM radio station.
+Radio City Bangalore, started on 3 July 2001, is India's first private FM radio station.
 It launched with presenters such as Vera, Rohit Barker, Seetal Iyer, Jonzie Kurian, Geeta Modgil, Suresh Venkat, and Chaitanya Hegde and Priya Ganapathy on the weekends.
-The Times Group rebranded their radio operations, establishing the Radio Mirchi brand.
+The Times Group rebranded its radio operations, establishing the Radio Mirchi brand.
 The first Radio Mirchi station began broadcasting on October 4, 2001 in Indore.

-Indian policy currently states that these broadcasters are assessed a one-time entry fee (OTEF), for a license period of 10 years.
+Indian policy states that the broadcasters are assessed a one-time entry fee (OTEF), for a license period of 10 years.
 Under the Indian accounting system, this amount is amortised over the 10-year period at 10% per annum.
 The annual license fee for private broadcasters is either 4% of revenue share or 10% of reserve price, whichever is higher.

 India's earlier attempts to privatise its FM channels ran into rough weather when private players bid heavily and most could not meet their commitments to pay the government the amounts they owed.

 Content

-Nationally, many of the current FM broadcasters, including the Times of India, Hindustan Times, Mid-Day, and BBC are established media institutions in the country, and are making a strong pitch for news on FM, which is currently limited to nationalised stations only.
+Nationally, many of the current FM broadcasters, including the Times of India, Hindustan Times, Mid-Day, and BBC are established media institutions in India and are making a strong pitch for news on FM, which is currently limited to nationalized stations only.
 Private FM stations are allowed to rebroadcast news from All India Radio, as long as they do so without any changes or additions.
 The Supreme Court of India on 17 October 2013 issued a public interest litigation to the central government requesting that the rules should be changed to allow FM stations to broadcast news reports.